Abimps/DSA-Capstone-Project/README.md

   ### Data cleaning and preparation

-  In the initial phase of the Data cleaning and preparations, we performed the following action;
+  In the initial phase of the Data cleaning and preparations, I performed the following actions;
   1. Data loading and inspection
   2. Handling missing variables
   3. Data cleaning and formating